History of Coastal Carolina University in Timeline

 2012: HTC Recreation & Convocation Center Opens

-In 2012, the HTC Recreation & Convocation Center opened, featuring a multi-purpose arena, bookstore, and recreation center.
+In 2012, the LEED-certified HTC Recreation & Convocation Center opened, featuring a multi-purpose arena, bookstore, and recreation center.

-2013: TD Bank Gives $5 Million Gift
+2013: TD Bank Gives CCU $5 Million Gift

-In 2013, TD Bank gave Coastal Carolina University a $5 million gift.
+In 2013, TD Bank gave CCU a $5 million gift.

-September 2014: TD Sports Complex Renamed
+September 2014: Sports Facilities Renamed TD Sports Complex

 In September 2014, Coastal Carolina University officially renamed its sports facilities as the TD Sports Complex.